 Management ESG Committee.
 An internal committee with members drawn from across the Company's senior management helps coordinate the Company's ESG initiatives.
 The committee is comprised of colleagues from our four global businesses and corporate departments.
-Members of the committee include the Company's Deputy General Counsel, Corporate Secretary & Chief Compliance Officer, secretaries to the Board's committees, the Company's Chief Sustainability Officer, as well as other colleagues who support the Company's ESG initiatives.
+Members of the committee include the Company's General Counsel, Deputy General Counsel & Corporate Secretary, the secretaries to the Board's committees, the ESG Reporting & Sustainability Director, as well as other colleagues who support the Company's ESG initiatives.